Ctrl-Alt-1337/CTF/README.md

 CyberChef (https://gchq.github.io/CyberChef/).
 If you XOR decode each byte of this sequence with ‘A’ (hex ‘41’) then you get this array of characters ‘Bagel_Cannon’."
+   - After typing ‘Bagel_Cannon’, a victory screen was seen.